fourlastor-alexandria/construo/README.md

-# construo-gdx
+# construo

-A plugin to cross compile libgdx games
+Construo is a gradle plugin to cross compile JVM apps.